This article sets out the main rules relating to capital gains tax (CGT).

 What is capital gains tax?

-Capital gains tax is a tax on gains made when directly held assets are disposed of by the investor.
-The disposal of assets covers many situations such as where assets are given away, sold, transferred or exchanged, and even extends to compensation payments received for an asset.
+Capital gains tax is a tax on gains made when directly held assets are disposed of.
+The disposal of assets covers many situations for example where assets are given away, sold, transferred or exchanged, and even extends to compensation payments received for an asset.

 Does capital gains tax apply to all assets?